Omnija/pokered-gbc/FEATURES.md

 [Added to Game]

     - Alternative Version Differences
-	    - Start/Swim as Red/Blue or Green
+	    - Start/Swim as Red/Blue or Leaf/Green
 	    - Starting locations
 		- Rival Text
 		- Added trade only pokemon to the wild
 			- Red  - Lickitung &  Mr.Mime [Route 12/21 & 13]
 			- Blue - Farfetch'd & Jynx [Route 12/21 & 13]

 	- Changes/Updates to the GFX